wix-playground/vidi/README.md

 ### Events
 ***vidi*** provides an easy to use event system.
-Listeners (callbacks) receive relevant data, per event type, as the first parameter.
+Listeners (callbacks) receive relevant data, per event type, as parameters of the call.

 It also normalizes several "status" changing native events (*play, playing, pause, seeking, seeked, and ended*)